 The reference to bullet repaying loans in the Scheme seems similar to those in DA guidelines.
 In our view, if there is evidence/track record of servicing, in form of interest, such that the principal comes by way of a bullet repayment (commonly called IO loans), the loan should still qualify for the Scheme.
 However, negatively amortising loans should not qualify.

 As per the RBI Guidelines on Securitisation and Direct Assignment, the originators have to comply with minimum holding requirements.
 The said requirement suggests that an asset can be sold off only if it has remained in the books of the originator for at least 6 months.
-This Scheme has come into force with effect from 10th August, 2019 and will remain open for 6 months from the commencement.
+This Scheme has come into force with effect from 10th August, 2019 and will remain open till 30th June, 2020.

-Already 5 months have passed since the cut-off date, and even if we were to assume that the loan is originated on the cut-off date itself, it would mean that closer to the end of the tenure of the Scheme, the loan will be 11 months seasoning.
+Already substantial amount of time has passed since the cut-off date, and even if we were to assume that the loan is originated on the cut-off date itself, it would mean that closer to the end of the tenure of the Scheme, the loan will be at least months seasoning as on the date of passing the Amendments.
 Such high seasoning requirements might not be motivational enough for the originators to avail this Scheme.

 Yes, the Scheme has put a maximum cap on the amount of assets that can be assigned and that is an amount equal to 20% of the outstanding standard assets as on 31st March, 2019, however, the same is capped to ₹ 5000 crores.